contentful/widget-sdk/docs/guides/dependencies.md

 This document explains how to manage dependencies.

-We use NPM v3 with the shrinkwrap file to manage our dependencies.
+We use NPM v5 with the package-lock file to manage our dependencies.

 Production dependencies in NPM are all those packages used on Travis to build and test.
 Dev dependencies on the other hand are used to run tests locally,